 Attendance needs attention.
 Official evidence flags that some pupils are absent too often; families may want to understand how attendance support and escalation work in practice.

-Newlyn School combines a clear behaviour culture, strong 2024 primary outcomes, and an unusually tangible enrichment programme that makes the most of its Cornish setting.
+Newlyn School combines a clear behaviour culture, solid current primary outcomes, and an unusually tangible enrichment programme that makes the most of its Cornish setting.
 The current headteacher joined in April 2023, so this is also a school in active “systems building” mode, with clarity on what is improving and why.

 Who it suits: families looking for a state primary with above-average results, structured routines, and a strong outdoor learning and clubs offer, especially children who thrive with clear expectations and practical, hands-on enrichment.
 The main challenge is admission pressure rather than the education itself.

 The most recent Ofsted inspection (June 2023) judged the school Good across all areas.
-Academic outcomes in 2024 are also strong, with 78% meeting the expected standard in reading, writing and maths compared with 62% across England, and higher standard performance at 20% compared with 8% in England.
+Academic outcomes in the 2025 dataset are solid, with 80% meeting the expected standard in reading, writing and maths, while the combined higher-standard measure is recorded at 0%.

-In 2024, 78% of pupils met the expected standard in reading, writing and maths combined, above the England average of 62%.
-At the higher standard, 20% reached greater depth across reading, writing and maths, compared with 8% across England.
+In the 2025 dataset, 80% of pupils met the expected standard in reading, writing and maths combined.
+At the higher standard, 0% reached greater depth across reading, writing and maths.

 Yes.
 The school publishes wraparound care, including Breakfast Club from 7:30am and after-school care on weekdays, with session times and prices available on the school’s published wraparound care information.